 Trend 7.
 Increased Adoption of Augmented Reality

 Fernando Angulo, Semrush: “Experts estimate that implementing augmented reality (AR) in an online store can increase sales by up to 71%.
 Because this experience is similar to what a customer can have in a physical store, this technology allows for more interaction with the consumer as well as a unique and satisfying experience.
 Furthermore, it opens up a world of possibilities for showing products to customers prior to the purchase process.”

 Melissa Dixon, Bigcommerce: “The augmented reality market is estimated to reach $78 billion by 2028.
-A large driver of this predicted growth is the adoption of AR by both online and brick-and-mortar retailers to improve upon the shopping experience.
+A large driver of this predicted growth is the adoption of AR by both online and brick-and-mortar retailers to improve the shopping experience.
 Visualizing various styles and colors of a garment or accessory without actually manually swapping them out used to be the stuff of science fiction, but it will now define the e-commerce retail experience for the discerning consumer.
-The ability of sites to personalise the shopping experience for the consumer in real time would the the biggest AI trend in e-commerce”
+The ability of sites to personalise the shopping experience for the consumer in real-time would be the biggest AI trend in e-commerce”

 Trend 8.
 The AI Empowerment Will Continue

-Matt Edmundson, eCommerce Podcast: “The biggest area that AI will have an impact on will be in the ability of sites to personalise the shopping experience for the consumer in real time.
-There will also be a lot of ‘fluff’ in this trend that will distract sellers, so best to avoid the ‘gimmicks’ and focus in on what works for your business.”
+Matt Edmundson, eCommerce Podcast: “The biggest area that AI will have an impact on will be in the ability of sites to personalise the shopping experience for the consumer in real-time.
+There will also be a lot of ‘fluff’ in this trend that will distract sellers, so it’s best to avoid the ‘gimmicks’ and focus in on what works for your business.”

 Trend 9.
 Tech Stack Consolidation